-The accounting of inventory in accordance with GAAP recognizes the value of inventory at the lower of cost or net realizable value.
-Inventories are assessed regularly for impairment and valuation reserves are established when necessary based upon a number of factors.
+The accounting of inventory in accordance with GAAP recognizes the value of inventory at the lower of cost or net realizable value based upon assumptions about future demand and market conditions.
+Inventories are assessed regularly for impairment, and valuation reserves are established, when necessary, based upon a number of factors.
 The determination of events and assumptions utilized in our inventory valuation requires judgment.
 Transportation costs are included in net realizable value.
-Rising transportation costs deemed material by the company were evaluated, and it was determined a direct-write off of \$1,080,583 was necessary to align the cost per vehicle due to these trends.